 Environmental Impacts of Solar Power

-The most significant environmental concern caused by solar energy is the manufacture of the photovoltaic cells and batteries, which requires a number of toxic chemicals.
+The most significant environmental concern caused by solar energy is the manufacturing of photovoltaic cells and batteries, which requires a number of toxic chemicals.
 Unfortunately, the solar industry is no less opaque than other energy sectors when it comes to evaluating how well they are managing their waste.
-With a life span of roughly 25 years, there is not yet enough volume in exhausted solar panels to support robust recycling programs, but 80 percent of the materials in used panels is recyclable.
+With a life span of roughly 25 years, there is not yet enough volume in exhausted solar panels to support robust recycling programs, but about 80% of the materials in used panels is recyclable.
 The industry must address these environmental issues before solar can claim to be completely sustainable.
 However, when compared with conventional energy sources, solar is still one of the greenest energy sources available.

 What Can You Do?

 If you have suitable wind or solar conditions, converting your home to renewable energy is the most sustainable choice.
 However, few of us have both the natural and economic resources for a distributed electricity system.
 Fortunately, many of us do have the option to participate in community renewable programs like the ones offered by Pacific Gas and Electric Company or Puget Sound Energy.
 Contact your local utility provider to find out if a similar program is available where you live.

 No matter what energy source you use, the most sustainable choice is to use less of it.
 If you aren’t sure where you could improve, start with a home energy audit and prioritize changes based on the results.
 Many local utility companies also have efficiency programs to help customers reduce their energy use.